techidaily/site-games-able/source/_posts/considerations-for-a-smart-ps5-acquisition.md

  The Xbox Series S is a less powerful console, but it's available for $300 ($350 if you want 1TB of space).
 If you want next-gen gaming right away while spending as little as possible, that could be a better option for you.

  Both new Xbox consoles are backward-compatible with loads of Xbox One, Xbox 360, and original Xbox titles.
 If you're interested in bygone Xbox games, the new Xbox might be a better fit.
-And[Xbox Game Pass provides amazing value](https://www.makeuseof.com/reasons-to-get-xbox-game-pass/) with hundreds of high-quality games for a monthly cost, making it a selling point for both Xbox systems.
+And [Xbox Game Pass provides amazing value](https://www.makeuseof.com/reasons-to-get-xbox-game-pass/) with hundreds of high-quality games for a monthly cost, making it a selling point for both Xbox systems.

- Alternatively, you could[build a decent gaming PC](http://www.makeuseof.com/build-gaming-pc/) for the cost of a PlayStation 5, though you can put a lot more money into that project if you like.
+ Alternatively, you could [build a decent gaming PC](http://www.makeuseof.com/build-gaming-pc/) for the cost of a PlayStation 5, though you can put a lot more money into that project if you like.
 PC gaming has a lot of benefits, such as more control options, better graphical performance, and free multiplayer.
 If you're not sold on the PS5, perhaps this would be a good time to try PC gaming.

 ## Carefully Consider Buying a PlayStation 5